Playbook

 Tools and permissions

-Common Room: What we’ll use to automate Discord member verification (create a free account here to follow along with this tutorial).
+Common Room: What we’ll use to automate Discord verification (create a free account here to follow along with this tutorial).

 Discord: You'll need a Discord server and permissions to add applications to that server—more on required permissions here.